Agriculture in Nova Scotia: Topography

-The land Nova Scotia varies from coast to coast with rugged coastlines, inlets, islands, coves and bays to large lowlands connecting the various parts of the landscape.
+The land of Nova Scotia varies from coast to coast, including rugged coastlines, inlets, islands, coves, and bays, to large lowlands connecting the various parts of the landscape.
 In these lowlands there are various valleys that have been formed during the Triassic period.
-Areas such as the Bay of Fundy are now very important to the field of agriculture because of the marshlands formed by the high tides, once dykes were built these lands could be harnessed for crops.
-These dykes were built by the French Settlers in order to secure the salt they needed for curing the fish, this land was later used for agriculture, and these structures have since been built and kept by the Department of Agriculture.
+Areas such as the Bay of Fundy now play a notable role in the field of agriculture because of the marshlands formed by the high tides.
+Once dykes were built, these lands could be harnessed for crops.
+These dykes were built by the French Settlers in order to secure the salt they needed for curing the fish, and the land around these dykes was later used for agriculture.
+These structures have since been rebuilt and maintained by the Department of Agriculture.